b02k11/Docsify/document.md

 * Click on the "+" sign in the top right corner and select "New repository."

-* Enter a repository name, provide a description, and initialize the repository with a README if desired.
+* Enter a repository name, provide a description, and initialize the repository with a README.md if desired.

 * Click "Create repository."
 ### Step 2: Clone the Repository to Your Local Machine